stehal/mtbocal/README.md

 * If event details are available in an online calendar which supports the iCalendar standard then [send me the url](./docs/support.md).
 * Persuade your federation to use a fixtures calendar which supports the iCalendar standard then [send me the url](./docs/support.md).
-* [Create a Google calendar](https://support.google.com/calendar/answer/37095?hl=en) (which supports the iCalendar standard) and enter the race details in this calendar.
+* [Create your own custom Google calendar](https://support.google.com/calendar/answer/37095?hl=en) (Google calendars supports the iCalendar standard) and enter the race details in this calendar.
 You can use the same calendar for multiple races.
 Make sure the calendar is public and [send me the url](./docs/support.md).
-Any changes you make will be regularly synchronized to the Global MTBO
+Any changes you make will be regularly synchronized to the Global MTBO Race Calendar
-Race Calendar

 ## Technical documentation
 * [Technical documentation](./docs/technical.md)